SPRING 2020 EVENTS

 Salem State University, roughly 9:30 a.m.–3:30 p.m.

 A fun team competition, math coloring, and student talks from all over New England!
 (Website)

 The Department of Mathematics and Computer Science has a long-standing tradition of hosting a welcome picnic for freshmen and returning students.
 Be ready to vie for the Math vs. CS volleyball crown!

-Join other mathematics students for a time of fellowship, worship, prayer, fun, reflection, and looking forward.
+Join other mathematics and computer science students for a time of fellowship, worship, prayer, fun, reflection, and looking forward.

-Gordon College's Math Forum is a biweekly gathering of mathematically inclined people from all over campus.
-The format ranges from problem solving to guest speakers from industry to special talks about interesting topics or people in mathematics.
-Math Forum has typically been on Tuesdays or Thursdays at noon or 4:45 p.m.
+Gordon College's Math Forum is a bi-weekly gathering of mathematically-inclined people from all over campus.
+The format ranges from problem-solving to guest speakers from the industry, to special talks about interesting topics or people in mathematics.
+Math Forum has typically been on Tuesdays or Thursdays at noon or at 4:45 p.m.

-Students—please let us know if there are other events or topics you would enjoy!
-To give you ideas, some Math Forum speakers and events from the past few years are below.
+Students, please let us know if there are other events or topics you would enjoy!
+To give you ideas, some Math Forum speakers and other events from the past are listed below.